vascorsd/4saur/scripts/SCRIPTS.md

 Description of scripts included

-## install-mill
+## install-mill.sh

 A simple script with a bunch of repeatable steps to actually download a mill binary from github releases, properly install it locally in the home directory for binaries and actually make it work as an executable.

-I'm using archlinux with fish shell.
+I'm using archlinux with fish shell and the current official package is repos is broken.
 So the alternative is the manual install process with adjustments.
+(all because mill doesn't add a shebang to the head of file)

 Assumes the following:
   - an archlinux / linux user is using this